 In order for our named executive officers to receive any other payments or benefits as a result of a change in control of our Company, there must be a termination event, such as a termination of the executive's employment by our successor without cause or a termination of the executive's employment by the executive for good reason.
-The termination of the executive's employment by the executive without good reason will not give rise to additional payments or benefits either in a change in control situation or otherwise.
-Thus, these additional payments and benefits will not just be triggered by a change in control, but will also require a termination event described above, and thus are known as "double trigger" change in control arrangements.
+The termination of the executive's employment by the executive is employment by the executive so receive any other payments and benefits will not just be triggered by a change in control, but will also require a termination event described above, and thus are known as "double trigger" change in control arrangements.